andymeneely/project-timber-wolf/rules/RULES.md

 ## The Skills

-Each player can have two Skills.
-The game comes with 18 unique Skills, 6 level 1 and 12 level 2 Skills.
+Each character has two Skills.
+The game has 6 level 1 and 12 level 2 Skills.

+Each Skill has six Actions that correspond to a die roll.

 Between Heists, your team will get a chance to level up some of your skills.
 Each Skill, like characters, can Level Up to one of two Skills.
 There are two copies of each skill in the deck.